-In the midst of the second wave of the global COVID-19 pandemic, the well-being of children and youth is the top priority for many parents, teachers, and caregivers.
+In the midst of these uncertain times, the well-being of children and youth is the top priority for many parents, teachers, and caregivers.
 But how can we help young people feel safe and healthy when we, as adults, are struggling to feel the same ourselves?

-We are living in dramatically uncertain times.
 Coping with high levels of uncertainty on a daily basis - and on a global scale - puts our bodies and brains in survival mode, priming them for anxiety and stress.
-Living with chronic stress is a form of trauma that has been, and continues to be, widespread during the COVID-19 pandemic.
+Living with chronic stress is a form of trauma that has been, and continues to be, widespread as we face the effects of the COVID-19 pandemic.

 It requires that we, as adults, attune deeply to our felt experiences of fear, anxiety, and uncertainty, develop our capacity to tolerate uncomfortable sensations, and work with our bodies' intelligence to release them.